ace411/fauxton-client/README.md

 ## Dealing with problems

 Endeavor to create an issue on GitHub when the need arises or send an email to lochbm@gmail.com

+# Note

+In light of recent modification activity, the fauxton-client is temporarily unusable.